-To disable DSC, press and briefly hold the DSC OFF switch on the fascia.
-The DSC off warning lamp will illuminate continuously.
-See 35, DYNAMIC STABILITY CONTROL (DSC) OFF (AMBER).
+To disable DSC, press and briefly hold the DSC OFF (arrowed) switch on the fascia (the DSC off warning lamp will illuminate continuously).
 Deactivating DSC also reduces the level of Traction control intervention and may lead to an increase in wheel spin.